 I have created an open source library that implements every array method for E4X XML lists in JavaScript named e4x-array-methods.js.
 The methods output XML as opposed to arrays to make the output directly usable with other XML.
-To get the array representation of an XML list, use slice
+To get the array representation of an XML list, use slice.
+This returns XML when used to slice out ranges from XML but if no arguments are passed or a third argument is specified which is equivalent to true, it will convert an XML list to an array instead.
+For example, xmllist.slice(3, 5) returns an XML list and xmllist.slice(3, 5, true) returns an array.

 Download

 You can download e4x-array-methods.js at it’s github repository.
 If you wish to minify the library yourself, make sure that your minification tool supports the E4X used in this library.
-Rhino-based minifiers fail, throwing syntax errors, and /packer/ errantly minifies all of the public methods names preceded by .function::
+Rhino-based minifiers fail, throwing syntax errors, and /packer/ errantly minifies all of the public methods names preceded by .function::.

 Example

 The following example demonstrate the usefulness of having array methods for XML lists.
-If you want to try out the example in a JavaScript shell, make sure XML.prettyPrinting
+If you want to try out the example in a JavaScript shell, make sure XML.prettyPrinting is set to false, which removes any unnecessary whitespace from xml.toString() and xml.toXMLString().

 XML.prettyPrinting = false; // for simplifying the comparisons below var foo = <></>; // XMLList literal foo.push(<n>0</n>, 1, 5, 3, 2, 6, 4); foo.toXMLString() === "<n>0</n><n>1</n><n>5</n><n>3</n><n>2</n><n>6</n><n>4</n>"; foo.sort(function(a, b) { return a - b; }).toXMLString() === "<n>0</n><n>1</n><n>2</n><n>3</n><n>4</n><n>5</n><n>6</n>"; foo.filter(function(x) { // filter out integers less then 3 if (!(x < 3)) return true; }).toXMLString() === "<n>3</n><n>4</n><n>5</n><n>6</n>"; foo.slice(2, 5).toXMLString() === "<n>2</n><n>3</n><n>4</n>"; foo.splice(2, 1, <n>9</n>, <n>8</n>).toXMLString() === "<n>2</n>"; foo.slice(2, 5).toXMLString() === "<n>3</n><n>9</n><n>8</n>"; foo.pop().toXMLString() === "<n>6</n>"; foo.shift().toXMLString() === "<n>0</n>"; foo.shift().toXMLString() === "<n>1</n>"; foo.unshift(<bar/>); foo.toXMLString() === "<bar/><n>3</n><n>9</n><n>8</n><n>4</n><n>5</n>"; foo.map(parseFloat).forEach(function(n){ print(n) }) // prints NaN, 3, 9, 8, 4, 5 foo.some(function(x) { // some are greater than 5 if (x > 5) return true; }) === true; foo.every(function(x) { // all are numbers if (typeof x == "number") return true }) === false; |